This article is about time saving, when it comes to enable your macros in Excel every time you open the file.

 Open the Security Warning one more time and this time pick an option Trust all documents from this publisher.
 Restart Excel one more time.
 This time we are testing to see, if security warning is gone, and you can use your macros right away (without any additional clicks).

-Trust from Other 2007 Machines
+Trust this Publisher from Other PC(s)

 Now let’s open the same Excel file on other machine with Office 2007.
 If you are using off-line file feature, make sure your all synchronized before proceeding further.